Kegel Exercises, Pelvic Trainers, and At-Home Devices: What Actually Works for Bladder Leaks in 2026?

 Electrical stimulation (e-stim) contracts the pelvic floor muscles through skin, doing the Kegel for you.
 The FDA created a new category to treat incontinence, so these external Kegel exercisers are new on the market.
 Although similar to the vaginal e-stim, these devices are applied externally, allowing for comfort and safety.
 Elitone disposable GelPads are worn like a thin sanitary pad, so you can get dressed and do other things during sessions.
 There is another wearable that uses similar technology and better than vaginal devices, but requires sizing, being stationary, and is not discrete.
 Review for Elitone: Easy to use and discreet while going about normal daily tasks.
 Easy is the key so that you will continue with the treatments.

-Are there other stress urinary incontinence treatments?
+What Are Other stress urinary incontinence treatments?
+Mixed and Urge Incontinence?

 There are other options besides Kegel exercisers that may stop bladder leaks, but most require office visits.
 These other treatments fall into two categories: